ep142/FoodMicrobionet/README.md

 - folder **the_real_thing** contains the database in two formats: R lists and Excel files (each in their own folders).
 Both are safer to use than text files for which occasional problems with accented letters and special characters occur in different locales.
 As a bonus, I am including in the folder with the R lists a .Rmd document designed to provide a statistical report on the current version of FMBN and a script (ide_depth.R) which can be used to produce graphs on the depth of taxonomic assignments in FMBN studies.
 Both version 4.1 and version 4.2 are provided.

-- folder **WIMB** (Where is my bug?) contains example scripts and data used in our [preprint on the ecological distribution of *Lactobacillaceae*](https://www.biorxiv.org/content/10.1101/2022.09.09.507241v1).
+- folder **WIMB** (Where is my bug?) contains example scripts and data used in our [paper on the ecological distribution of *Lactobacillaceae*](https://doi.org/10.1016/j.ijfoodmicro.2023.110124).

 - folder **miscellaneous** contains miscellaneous scripts used to generate figures and tables in papers related to FoodMicrobionet.
 While I try to do my best to document what I am doing I don't always have the time to make the scripts fool proof.
 Read carefully the comments and, if you are reasonably good at programming with R, you should be OK.

 __Known issues__
-As of April 2022 BioConductor does not support the arm64 build of R. Therefore, if you have a Mac with a M1 or M2 processor you are better off using the standard version of R.
+While BioConductor does supports the arm64 build of R some packages available in GitHub do not (last checked May 2024).
+Therefore, if you have a Mac with a M1, M2 or M3 processor and want to run this codeyou are better off using the standard version of R.